Dravet syndrome: Treatment

 Seizures in Dravet syndrome can be difficult to manage but may be reduced by anticonvulsant medications such as clobazam, stiripentol, topiramate, and valproate.
 Because the course of the disorder varies from individual to individual, treatment protocols may vary.
 A diet high in fats and low in carbohydrates may also be beneficial, known as a ketogenic diet.
 Although diet adjustments can help, they do not eliminate the symptoms.
 Until a better form of treatment or cure is discovered, those with this disease will have myoclonic epilepsy for the rest of their lives.

 Certain anticonvulsant medications that are classed as sodium channel blockers are now known to make seizures worse in most Dravet patients.
 These medications include carbamazepine, gabapentin, lamotrigine, and phenytoin.

-As there are still very few randomized controlled trials (RCTs) available, evidence-based therapy remains difficult: RCTs are now only available for the drugs fenfluramine (FFA), cannabidiol (CBD), and stiripentol (STP).
+As there are still very few randomized controlled trials (RCTs) available, evidence-based therapy remains difficult: RCTs are now only available for the drugs fenfluramine, cannabidiol (CBD), and stiripentol.
 A North American consensus panel and, subsequently, a European expert committee both established treatment guidelines.

 As a first-line medication, valproic acid (VPA) is recommended in both published recommendations.
-The American recommendations provide clobazam (CLB) monotherapy as an alternative; however, very few European facilities would use it.
-It is a prevalent misconception that since the first seizures are typically hemiclonic (focal), antiseizure medicine (ASM) can be a good choice for focal seizures.
+The American recommendations provide clobazam monotherapy as an alternative; however, very few European facilities would use it.
+It is a prevalent misconception that since the first seizures are typically hemiclonic (focal), anti-seizure medicine (ASM) can be a good choice for focal seizures.
 However, using sodium channel blockers is not recommended as it can lead to fatal results over an extended period.